 Indian Spiced Red Lentil Soup is short on ingredients but long on flavor.
 Soothing and simple to make are just two of the reasons to love this warming winter soup.

 I love winter.
 To me there is nothing better than curling up by a fire with a good book and a steaming bowl of really good soup.
 This winter, in keeping with my goal of eating more vegetarian dishes, I’ve naturally included a lot more soups in my rotation.
-Soups like this Indian Spiced Red Lentil Soup and my White Bean Chowder are easy enough for a weeknight and are flavorful enough to keep my tastebuds interested.
+Soups like this Indian Spiced Red Lentil Soup, Creamy Chickpea Soup with Roasted Red Peppers and my White Bean Chowder are easy enough for a weeknight and are flavorful enough to keep my tastebuds interested.

 And I pretty much always have enough items on hand to make a batch of soup.